 Including a Clinical Simulation Unit which looks just like a hospital ward

 Our course is designed in partnership with Health and Social Care providers across North Yorkshire

 Staff are active in research and your teaching is informed by the latest developments

 York is a research-intensive Russell Group university.
 Our stimulating and supportive nursing course will enable you to become a self-directed and independent learner.
-You will gain intellectual independence to enable you to contribute and challenge theory and practice.
+You'll gain intellectual independence to enable you to contribute and challenge theory and practice.
 Nursing students at the University of York engage in various practice communities across healthcare and education in order to facilitate intellectual and professional development.
-A key feature of our course is its ability to enable you to promote best practice through a service improvement project and to develop a personal philosophy for nursing.

-You will develop the personal and professional skills required to become adept at delivering high standards of patient- and family-centred care, while promoting individual and community health and wellbeing.
-You will learn about the nature and causation of disease and disability, specific client problems and nursing interventions.
+You'll develop the personal and professional skills required to become adept at delivering high standards of patient and family-centred care, while promoting individual and community health and wellbeing.
+You'll learn about the nature and causation of disease and disability, specific client problems and nursing interventions.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 You will begin to focus your work around child nursing.
 You'll begin to develop a deeper, more critical understanding of nursing practice and of your role as a partner in relation to others.
 You'll be encouraged to consider your role within the context of different healthcare settings and alongside other health and social care disciplines.